XRPLF/xrpl-dev-portal/CONTRIBUTING.md

 ## Building the Site

 This repo uses [**Dactyl**](https://github.com/ripple/dactyl) to build HTML display versions of all the documentation.
-After you've done the [Dactyl Setup](#dactyl-setup), you can build the docs from the project root directory:
+After you've done the [Dactyl Setup](#dactyl-setup), you can build the site from the project root directory:

 ```
 dactyl_build